Stay there. Stand in that spot while I do this.

 Normally excited, fear gripped my heart on this particular trip.
 Vexed with an uncertain medical issue and a troubled week, I was booted out of town worried about the unknown.
 One minute I was fine, the next, my mind imagined the worst case scenario.

-As I sat on the cabin deck with a glorious view of the mountains, God’s Word ushered in a glorious perspective.
+As I sat on the cabin deck with a glorious view of the mountains, God’s Word ushered img_0514_fotorin a glorious perspective.
 The Lord whispered, “Karen, Guard your heart with truth…my truth.”
 God taught me when I stay focused on Him, His review of my life is an astounding two thumbs-up.

 God’s Word gives us the proper perspective in every season of life.